This is a minimal change to the EVM to support calls and returns.

 CALLSUB transfers control to the destination on the data stack.CALLDEST marks a subroutine entry: the destination of a CALLSUB, or of a JUMP that eliminates a call.RETURNSUB returns to the PC after the most recent CALLSUB.These changes are backwards compatible: the instructions behave identically wherever they appear.

-Note: Significant assistance from Anthropic's Claude is acknowledged, primarily for the reference implementation and its tests.
+Note: Significant assistance from AI is acknowledged, primarily for the reference implementation and its tests.

 The EVM currently lacks explicit call and return instructions.
 Instead, calls and returns must be synthesized using the dynamic JUMP instruction, which takes its destination from the stack.
 This creates two fundamental problems: